Tips on Building Online Authority

 Creating content and publishing blog posts is extremely important when building your online presence.
 True, but that sh*t needs traction!
 This is where the snowball effect comes in; creating content AROUND your content.
 Wrote a blog post?
 Post a link to it on Twitter!
 Maybe even grab some inspiring quotes from it and post them on Instagram.
 Some posts are even worth turning into small podcasts.
 There's a huge amount of possibilities to get your content noticed.
 Be creative and resourceful!

 Don't wait for a version 1.0 of something before putting it out there.
 Seriously, just don't!
 Got the home page of your site done?
 Publish it and continue to work on the rest of the pages.
 Your blog post still needs some tweaking?
 Just publish it already, and keep finetuning it once it gains some traffic.
 Start considering your site AND your content as an ongoing work in progress, and you'll never have to wait for that perfect moment again!
-Another positive side-effect to this is; you'll get used to putting out more content, and you'll get in the habit of iterating fast.
+Another positive side-effect to this is; you'll get used to putting out more content, and you'll get in the habit of iterating and shipping fast.

 This especially goes for personal and small business sites.
 Start by adding your website URL to your social media profiles and other accounts that offer a public profile.
 Submitting your small business site to public directories (and Google My Business) can also give a huge backlink boost.